Nintendo’s NES Switch controllers activate the nostalgia centers (and wallets) of retro gamers

-The news that Nintendo would be adding NES games to the Switch as part of its paid online service had a mixed reception, but the company has made up for this controversial decision by releasing wireless NES controllers to play those games with.
+The news that Nintendo would be adding NES games to the Switch as part of its paid online service had a mixed reception, but the company has completely made up for this controversial decision by releasing wireless NES controllers with which to play those games.
 At $60 they’re a bit steep, but come on.
 You know you’re going to buy them eventually.
 Probably next week.

 The controllers were revealed during the latest Nintendo Direct video news dump, alongside a host of other nostalgia bombs, like a new Animal Crossing and about a million Final Fantasy ports.
 But first the details of those sweet, sweet controllers.